Solving particle-antiparticle and cosmological constant problems: Explanation of cosmological acceleration

-The next step is to take into account that the representation describing a free N-body system is the tensor product of the corresponding single-particle IRs.
+The observed quantities are not absolute but relative with respect to a body that is chosen as the reference frame.
+We can take into account that the representation describing a free N-body system is the tensor product of the corresponding single-particle IRs.
 It means that every N-body operator $M^{ab}$ is a sum of the corresponding single-particle operators.
-Then one can calculate the internal mass operator for any two-body subsystem of the N-body system, and the result is given by Eq.
-(3.68) in \cite{book}, Eq.
-(61) in \cite{JPA} or Eq.
-(17) in \cite{ECHAYA}.
-Now, as follows from the Hamilton equations, in any two-body subsystem of the N-body system, the relative acceleration in semiclassical approximation is given by

-where ${\bf a}$ and ${\bf r}$ are the relative acceleration and relative radius vector of the bodies, respectively, and $\Lambda=3/R^2$.
-The fact that the relative acceleration of noninteracting bodies is not zero does not contradict the law of inertia, because this law is valid only in the case of Galilei and Poincare symmetries, and in the formal limit $R\to\infty$, ${\bf a}$ becomes zero as it should be.
+Consider a system of two free particles described by the variables ${\bf P}_j$ and ${\bf r}_j$ ($j=1,2$).
+Define standard nonrelativistic variables